bmoshe/bootcamp-backend/chapters/Chapter 8 - GraphQL Queries.md

 This means you can construct them and call methods as you would for any other normal object.

 The construct of the query excepts two named parameters:
  - `object`, which refers to the parent object of the field.
-Since our Query is on the root of the schema, this is always `nil`.
+Since our query is on the root of the schema, this is always `nil`.
  - `context`, which is a Hash containing contextual information.
 This is how we pass the `current_session`.

-Once you've constructed an instance of the Query, you can call `resolve` as you would any other method.
+Once you've constructed an instance of the query, you can call `resolve` as you would any other method.
 For example, here's how we'd call the `Queries::Task` query from the console:

 ```ruby